Adham14896/Password-Generator/README.md

   -select the password length -
-  -Customize your password with symbols or numbers or uppercase or lowercase -Generate the copy it to your clipboard</h6>
+  -Customize your password with symbols or numbers or uppercase or lowercase -Generate the copy it to your clipboard